 - b.
 LTCC shall classify Airborne Stores as Critical and Non-Critical as per the following: - i.
-Critical: Airborne Store, whose failure / malfunctioning endangers the safety of the air system / flight crew or results in aborting the mission is termed as a critical Airborne Store. - ii.
+Critical: Airborne Store, whose failure / malfunctioning endangers the safety of the Air System / flight crew or results in aborting the mission is termed as a critical Airborne Store. - ii.
 Non-Critical: Airborne Store, which is not classified as critical, is termed as non-critical Airborne Store.

-12.5.1 Clearance of Critical Stores
+12.5.1 CLEARANCE PROCEDURE FOR CRITICAL AIRBORNE STORES

-The Airborne Stores, identified as critical by the LTCC, shall broadly follow the activities leading to clearance of the Airborne stores as per Part-2, Chapter 1 applicable to ab-initio development of Airborne Stores with QA coverage by DGAQA / QA agency of User Services.
-This certification procedure can be suitably tailored in concurrence with TAA for its effective application for indigenously substituted airborne stores.
+The Airborne Stores, identified as critical by the LTCC, shall broadly follow the activities leading to clearance of the Airborne Stores as per Part-2, Chapter 1 applicable to ab-initio development of Airborne Stores with QA coverage by DGAQA / QA agency of User Services.
+This certification procedure can be suitably tailored in concurrence with TAA for its effective application for indigenously substituted Airborne Stores.

-12.5.2 Clearance of Non-Critical Stores
+12.5.2 CLEARANCE PROCEDURE FOR NON-CRITICAL AIRBORNE STORES

 - a.
-The Airborne Stores, identified as non-critical by the LTCC, the airworthiness certification coverage shall be as follows: - i.
-The indigenisation agency shall put up the detailed plan for indigenisation including technical specification and development plan to the LTCC for review and ratification.
-Self-approvals of test plan and procedures shall be enabled by LTCC for Non-Critical airborne stores subject to test adequacy being ensured. - ii.
-On completion of the activities, the indigenisation agency shall submit the test results and compliance reports to LTCC for clearance. - b.
+For the Airborne Stores identified as non-critical by the LTCC, the airworthiness certification coverage shall be as follows: - i.
+The indigenization agency shall put up the detailed plan for indigenization including technical specification and development plan to the LTCC for review and ratification.
+Self-approvals of test plan and procedures as well as QA requirements shall be enabled by LTCC for Non-Critical Airborne Stores subject to test adequacy being ensured. - ii.
+On completion of the activities, the indigenization agency shall submit the test results and compliance reports to LTCC for clearance. - b.
 For indigenous substitution of non-critical Airborne Stores, identified based on the criticality classification by LTCC, and development of TTGEs by the User Services organisations, the respective service HQ may designate appropriate authorities within these organisations who can provide the necessary coverage including clearance.
 The clearance by the competent authority within the services shall be treated as final.

-12.6 Clearance
+12.6 ISSUANCE OF CLEARANCES